The Spring Spectacle of Shakespeare

 WHAT IS IT?

-The Fall Festival is a twelve-week collaboration between Shakespeare & Company, DePauw University, and all eight Putnam County middle and high schools.
-In part, this Fall Festival is inspired by and created in collaboration with our friends and colleagues at Shakespeare & Company in Lenox, MA.
+The Spring Spectacle is a twelve-week collaboration between Shakespeare & Company, DePauw University, and all eight Putnam County middle and high schools.
+In part, this Spring Spectacle is inspired by and created in collaboration with our friends and colleagues at Shakespeare & Company in Lenox, MA.

 Shakespeare's plays provide a unique opportunity for artistic exploration and expression.
 No other material offers the wealth of powerful, beautiful, playful and expressive language that Shakespeare does.
 And it’s a lot of fun!

 The Spring Spectacle of Shakespeare is About Collaboration.
 University theater artists from DePauw work in collaboration with students and school personnel to create a 90-minute production of a Shakespeare play.